SpaceVim/SpaceVim/docs/_posts/2020-04-05-SpaceVim-release-v1.4.0.md

 ### New features

+**Asynchronously task:**

-The major feature in this release is asynchronously task system, which has been added in following PR:
+The major feature in this release is asynchronously task system, which is implemented in following PR:

 - Add tasks support [#3346](https://github.com/SpaceVim/SpaceVim/pull/3346)
 - Add backgroud task support [#3351](https://github.com/SpaceVim/SpaceVim/pull/3351)